 Before I continue, let me be clear on my stance regarding books: I love them.
 A lot.

-Every year in elementary school, I won the school-wide competition for the most books read in a quarter.
+Every year in elementary school, I won the school-wide competition for the most books read in a quarter, and can attribute to such competitions for my knowledge on synonyms.
 In high school, the only time I ever got in trouble would be when I was reading when I wasn’t supposed to.
 I majored in English in college, then switched to English Education my last two years.
 I teach middle school English, and, when I had more time, I used to review books for Hypable.

 So my love for books is deep, real, and abiding.